tencentyun/intlcloud-documents/product/网络/专线接入/操作指南/管理专用通道/申请通道_intl.md

 1. Open [Tencent Cloud Direct Connect Console - Dedicated Tunnel](https://console.cloud.tencent.com/vpc/dcConn);
 2. Click **+ New** to initiate the application for Dedicated Tunnel.
-You need to enter the following information to create aDedicated Tunnel:
+You need to enter the following information to create a Dedicated Tunnel:

 If you would use the Connection under your own Tencent account, steps as below: